ajpawlicki/tgc-workshop/README.md

 $ http :3002
 ```

 You can `POST` however many messages you want via the publisher, and then use the subscriber to read them LIFO style.
-You can also see the current contents of the queue at any time by navigating to `http://localhost:3001/queue`.
+For debugging purposes, you can also see the current contents of the queue at any time by navigating to `http://localhost:3001/queue`.

 ```
 $ http :3001/queue